the-themis-benchmarks/home/README.md

 # The Themis Benchmark

+Themis is a collection of real-world, reproducible crash bugs (collected from a number of open-source Android apps) and a supporting, extensible infrastructure with the goal of benchmarking automated GUI testing for Android and beyond.

+# Contents of Themis

-## Themis's Dataset
+## Themis's bug dataset

+Themis currently contains *52* reproducible crash bugs.
+All these bugs are labeled by the app developers as "critical bugs" (i.e., important bugs), which usually affected the major app functionalities and the larger percentage of app users.

-For each real-world crash bug, we provide:
+For each bug, we provide:

-- An executable APK (instrumented by Jacoco for coverage collection),
+- An executable APK (Jacoco-instrumented for coverage collection),

-- Bug-reproducing video
+- A bug-reproducing script (python-based script for bug inspection) and a video

-- Stack trace
+- The stack trace of the bug

-- Necessary info (e.g., bug explanation, login script, configuration file used by the Themis's infrastructure)
+- Metadata for supporting evaluation (e.g., bug explanation, login script, configuration files used by the Themis's infrastructure)

-- Instrumented app source code w.r.t each bug (omitted for anonymity)
+- the app source code w.r.t each bug (omitted for anonymity)

 ### List of Critical Crash Bugs